GSA/openacr/opat/uswds/README.md

 #### JavaScript

-`require('uswds')` will load all of USWDS's JavaScript onto the page.
+`require('uswds')` will load all of USWDS’s JavaScript onto the page.
 Add this line to whatever initializer you use to load JavaScript into your application.

 ### Use another framework or package manager

-If you're using another framework or package manager that doesn't support `npm`, you can find the source files in this repository and use them in your project.
+If you’re using another framework or package manager that doesn’t support `npm`, you can find the source files in this repository and use them in your project.
 Otherwise, we recommend that you follow the [download instructions](#download-and-install).
-Please note that the core team [isn't responsible for all frameworks' implementations](https://github.com/uswds/uswds/issues/877).
+Please note that the core team [isn’t responsible for all frameworks’ implementations](https://github.com/uswds/uswds/issues/877).

-If you're interested in maintaining a package that helps us distribute USWDS, the project's build system can help you create distribution bundles to use in your project.
+If you’re interested in maintaining a package that helps us distribute USWDS, the project’s build system can help you create distribution bundles to use in your project.
 Please read our [contributing guidelines](CONTRIBUTING.md#building-the-project-locally-with--gulp-) to locally build distributions for your framework or package manager.

 ## CSS architecture

 - The CSS foundation of this site is built with the **[Sass](https://sass-lang.com)** preprocessor language.
-- The CSS organization and naming conventions follow **[18F's Front End Guide](https://frontend.18f.gov/css/)**.
+- The CSS organization and naming conventions follow **[18F’s Front End Guide](https://frontend.18f.gov/css/)**.
 - We format our code with [Prettier](https://prettier.io/), per the formatting section of the **[18F Front End Guide](https://frontend.18f.gov/css/formatting/)**.
 - CSS selectors are **prefixed** with `usa` (For example: `.usa-button`).
 This identifier helps the design system avoid conflicts with other styles on a site which are not part of USWDS.
 - Uses a **[BEM](http://getbem.com/)** approach for naming CSS selectors.
 Blocks are separated from elements with two underscores (`__`).
 Multi-word blocks use single hyphens instead of spaces.
 Modifier classes are additive — proper markup requires the base class _and_ the modifier class or classes.
 Modifier classes consist of the base class plus a modifier suffix, separated by two hyphens (`--`) as in `.usa-button.usa-button--secondary` or `usa-accordion.usa-accordion--bordered`.